A guide to understand how NPA walks are graded

 Grade 1 – Opportunity for a large number of walkers, including those with reduced walking ability to walk on well marked and even tracks.
-Tracks are man-made and may have a few steps.
+Tracks are constructed and may have a few steps.
 Should not be steep.
 Suitable for beginners.
 Distance should not exceed about 10km.

 Grade 2 Mostly on well-marked and not very steep tracks

 Grade 2 – Mostly on tracks of low gradient.
 Opportunity to walk easily in natural environments on well-marked tracks.
 Tracks should not be steep.
 Distance should not exceed about 15km.

 Grade 3 Some rough and hilly sections, suitable for beginners

 Grade 3 – A walk with some hilly sections and/or rougher terrain.
 Opportunity to walk on defined and distinct tracks with some steep sections requiring a moderate level of fitness.
 Suitable for fit beginners.
 Distance should not exceed about 20 km.